-If you love simple crochet projects, then you’ll love this Tunisian crochet cowl pattern!
-This beginner pattern will introduce you to the art of Tunisian crocheting and have you making all kinds of patterns!
+If you love simple crochet projects, then you’ll love this easy Tunisian crochet cowl pattern!
+This beginner-friendly pattern will introduce you to the art of Tunisian crocheting and in not time you’ll be crocheting all different types of Tunisian crochet patterns.

 I bought a Tunisian (also knows as an Afghan hook) crochet hook months ago and have been waiting for the perfect project inspiration to come along!
-Then this Tunisian crochet cowl design hit me!
+When I was designing this Tunisian crochet cowl I wanted it to be simple but also beautiful at the same time.

 I wasn’t quite sure what I was going to use this Tunisian crochet hook for but as soon as I saw the Lion Brand Heartland yarn at my local yarn store I knew exactly what I was going to design with it.